cloudbees-days/cloudbees-field-workshops/labs/core-casc/core-casc.md

 # <img src="images/cloudbeescore_logo.png" alt="CloudBees Core Logo" width="40" align="top"> CloudBees Core - GitOps for Core CasC

-In this lab we are going to explore [Configuration as Code (CasC) for CloudBees Core](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/core-casc-modern) and then we will setup [GitOps](https://www.gitops.tech/) for Core CasC so that any Jenkins configuration changes you make in source control will automatically be updated in your Core Team Master.
+In this lab we will setup [GitOps](https://www.gitops.tech/) for [Configuration as Code (CasC) for CloudBees Core](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/core-casc-modern) so that any Jenkins configuration changes you make in source control will automatically be updated in your Core Team Master.

 * You will create a Jenkins Pipeline job on your Team Master to automatically update the Core configuration bundle for your Team Master.
 * You will add some new configuration to the `jenkins.yaml` JCasC configuration in your **core-config-bundle** repository and commit the changes to the **master** branch of your **core-config-bundle** repository that will then tigger the Jenkins Pipeline to update your Core configuration bundle.